Chiquitita

 NRK

 A unique literary project.
-This novel gives voice to all children who have been compelled to flee, forming yet another intricate facet within a unique literary undertaking – evocative of the shifting patterns seen through a kaleidoscope.
+This novel gives voice to all children who have been forced to flee, forming yet another intricate facet within a unique literary undertaking – evocative of the shifting patterns seen through a kaleidoscope.

 Bergens Tidende, 6/6 stars